boetiusj/hugo/content/pages/who.md

 ("Crestwood" is another classic Kansas City neighborhood within Brookside, snuggled in just south of UMKC at Oak St.)
 [![customer review painter kansas city crestwood painting](/images/Kristy-Glorfeld.jpg)](/reviews/)

-### Schedule Driven

-Best to look for a company that sets expectations for painters as effectively as those for customers.
-Those things that are expected of every service company, but often not delivered:

-- Show up on time
-- Work full days, every day
-- Stay at it until the job is complete
-- Clean up.
-And then leave.

-Many of the top contractor complaints are schedule related.
-These include inconsistent work hours and days, inconsistent crews, inconsistent work practices.
-All of this means the project drags on.

 ### What is No Drips, No Drama?